-Jefferson Branch will be temporarily closed for renovations beginning April 18.
+Jefferson Branch is temporarily closed for renovations.
 For more information and to locate your closest available branch, please visit CLEforgood.cpl.org/Communities.

 850 Jefferson Avenue